The-Known-Galaxy/archives/sith/persons_of_interest/darth_talon/darth_talon.md

 # Overview

 Darth Krayt's One Sith contained an adult female Lethan Twi'lek named Darth Talon, who was the female castle's first Sith Lady.Talon was adorned with black Sith tattoos covering her body, including her head and lekku, each of these tattoos has been made by Krayt himself and had been inscribed with his own mark.
 While still a Sith apprentice, she was trained under a fellow Twi'lek Sith Lord named Darth Ruyn, who she later killed on Krayt's order with a swift decapitating strike of her lightsaber, shortly before ascending to the status of a full-fledged Sith in Krayt's Order.
 The Dark Lord, Krayt, recognizing Talon's unwavering loyalty, anointed her as one of his Hands, thereby allowing the Dark Lord to truly interact with her.
 With this responsibility, Talon found herself working alongside Darth Nihl, a counterpart of hers from the Hand organisation.

 Talon took part in many of her Master's most important missions, including the capture of Cade Skywalker, the fugitive Jedi, and his training in the methods of the Dark Side of the Force, until Talon's apprentice renounced the One Sith.
-In spite of Darth Wyyrlok's unsuccessful attempt to take over the One Sith from Talon after her lord Darth Krayt’s supposed death, Talon remained loyal to her lord Darth Krayt.
+In spite of Darth Wyyrlok's unsuccessful attempt to take over the One Sith from Talon after her lord Darth Kraytâ€™s supposed death, Talon remained loyal to her lord Darth Krayt.
 She assisted Krayt in his recuperation, as well as combating the Sith that stood between Krayt, during which she and Nihl witnessed his return to power.
 In the end, when Darth Krayt was finally defeated during the Battle of Coruscant, she as well as the rest of the One Sith entered hiding.
 By concealing their activities, the One Sith continued to achieve their objectives.

 # Training

 Lethan Twi'lek Darth Talon was a third-generation Sith, raised and taught at the Sith Academy on Korriban, an ancient Sith Burial world of the One Sith.
 She was honed in her unique Force- sensitive abilities under the tutelage of Darth Ruyn.
 Psychologically, she was cultivated to be completely receptive to the One Sith's teachings.